dinn2018/ecp/README.md

 ```
 ($ ecp create) to create an ecdsa private key or generate a keystore
-($ ecp create) parse an ecdsa private key or a keystore with an exist file , return an address of ecdsa public key
+($ ecp parse) parse an ecdsa private key or a keystore with an exist file , return an address of ecdsa public key
 ```